kennyt12237/SOFTENG754_A6/README.md

   13 being King).
 - At this stage, the start game button is not used for anything.

+#### Question System - For Lecturer - `http://localhost:8080/lecturerScreen`
+- A System for the lecturer to receive questions from students
+- Currently, the lecturer has to press 'Receive Question' button to receive a question.
+Once pressed, the lecturer is alerted on screen that they have received a question.
+- The lecturer then can view the question and can perform various actions.
+Actions include marking as read, flagging, deleting, and storing the question in the form of a button.
+The lecturer will then be alerted for actions made,
+- When question is stored, the lecturer can view the questions by pressing the 'View Database' button.

+#### Question System - For Students - `http://localhost:8080/lecture`
+- A System for the student to ask questions in a lecture
+- Student can type questions into the text input and can mark question as urgent, then press 'Ask Question' to send an anonymous question on screen.
+- Once sent to the lecture screen, the question will be displayed as anonymous and student can upvote.

 ### The tests

 - Run `./gradlew cucumber' in the terminal